Car Accident Vehicular Homicide Lawyer in Denver, Colorado

 Blood Test and Breath Test for Vehicular Homicide Cases in Adams County, Colorado

-Proving a case of Vehicular Homicide in Adams County courts requires the use of scientific evidence like blood tests, breath tests or urine tests.
+Proving a case of Vehicular Homicide in Adams County courts requires the use of scientific evidence like blood tests, breath tests, or urine tests.
 Adams County defense attorneys prefer that this evidence not be available, but Colorado law makes this testing mandatory when a police officer has probable cause to believe someone committed Vehicular Homicide.
-Cops can force you to take the test if someone is dead and there is evidence of alcohol or drug use.
+Cops can force you to take the test if someone dies and there is evidence of alcohol or drug use.
 You can lose your driver’s license if you refuse to cooperate in the test.
 Information on Vehicular Homicide Charges.

 Vehicular Assault Compared to Vehicular Homicide – Differences in Jefferson County Court

-Vehicular Assault and Vehicular Homicide are both serious felony crimes in Jefferson County.
+Vehicular assault and vehicular homicide are both serious felony crimes in Jefferson County.
 They differ based on the degree of injury.
-Of the two, Vehicular Homicide is more serious, and has a more severe punishment possible.
+Of the two, vehicular homicide is more serious, and has a more severe punishment possible.
 Intent to kill or injure another person is not required to prove these crimes.